ad-freiburg/qlever/SECURITY.md

 Reports found with the help of automated tools or AI are welcome if you have verified them and can provide a reproducer.
-However, please make sure that reports are succinct and not in the typical verbose AI-style.
+However, please make sure that reports are succinct and not in the typical verbose AI-style; otherwise they risk being closed without further action.
 We do not run a bug bounty program.

 ## What to expect